stevana/stateful-pbt-with-fakes/README-unprocessed.md

 #### Parallel library implementation

 Let's try to implement the above.
 We'll split up the implementation in three parts.
-First we'll show how to generate and shrink parallel commands, these will be different than the sequential commands as we have more than one thread that does the execution.
-Second we'll implement linearisability checking by trying to find an interleaving of the concurrent history which respects the sequential model.
-Finally, we'll have a look at how to execute the generated parallel commands to produce a concurrent history.
+First, we'll show how to generate and shrink parallel commands, these will be different than the sequential commands as we have more than one thread that does the execution.
+Second, we'll have a look at how to execute the generated parallel commands to produce a concurrent history.
+Finally, we'll implement linearisability checking by trying to find an interleaving of the concurrent history which respects the sequential model.

 ##### Parallel program generation and shrinking